 Canadian Wildlife Federation

-Sign up to CaseCoach’s mailing list to get a PDF copy of the FlashFash case and other free interview prep material in your inbox.
+Sign up to CaseCoach’s mailing list to get access to the FlashFash case and other free interview prep material.

 Candidate-led vs Interviewer-led cases

 Although consulting case study interviews have a set format, they can be delivered differently.
 Some can be candidate-led, and others can be interviewer-led: